rpeszek/my-blogs/posts/2021-01-16-maybe-harmful.markdown

 validateEither = traverse id
 ```

-New `validateEither` is not as good as _barbies_ version, it gives user only one of the fields they missed.
+New `validateEither` is not as good as the _barbies_ version, it gives user only one of the fields they missed.
 IMO `validateMaybe` is useless for data entry form validation.

-It is the same story. `Maybe` is useful only if you do not care about why you are getting `Nothing`.

 The `validateMaybe` example is here for a reason.
 It directly mimics the example discussed in [_add_blank_target Elementary Programming](https://www.michaelpj.com/blog/2021/01/02/elementary-programming.html), which used